Jem (magazine)

 A number of Jem issues feature Weider's wife, model Betty Brosmer, on their covers.

-The February 1960 issue of Jem features fiction, humor, article, and models.
-Gypsy Rose Lee is the feature interview.
-Fiction pieces are entitled "The Girl From Denmark", "The Nude On The Beach", and "This Guy".
+The February 1960 issue of Jem featured fiction, humor, article, and models.
+Gypsy Rose Lee was the feature interview.
+Fiction pieces were titled "The Girl From Denmark", "The Nude On The Beach", and "This Guy".
 The magazine ceased publication in 1968.

 The magazine is referenced in Stephen King's novel It, where Richie Tozier peeks at "the half-undressed girls" in his father's magazines.
 In the book, it is called Gem.